Perspective | If every judge is an originalist, originalism is meaningless

 But if this is a victory for originalism, it is a Pyrrhic victory of epic proportions.
 If and when most judicial nominees, liberal and conservative, Democratic and Republican, assent to some form of originalism, it will come at a steep price for originalists: Their method will be shown to do nothing at all, save, perhaps, providing a jargon in which to rationalize decisions reached on other grounds.
 It will become clear — even as the justices resolutely deny it — that all the real work, in hard cases of constitutional interpretation, is done by implicit or explicit commitments of political morality.
 Moreover, the Pyrrhic victory for originalism will be a defeat for the nation at large, diminishing transparency about the real grounds of judicial decisions and exacerbating cynicism about constitutional law.

 Originalism’s early proponents — including Edwin Meese III, Judge Robert Bork and Justice Antonin Scalia — fought for it under the banner of curbing judicial discretion and promoting goods like the rule of law, democracy and popular sovereignty.
 Originalism promised to do all this by ensuring judges could not de facto amend the Constitution by changing the meaning of text through interpretation; its meaning would not change with every personnel shift on the court.
 Instead, judges were to find the original meaning fixed at the time the constitutional text was ratified and apply it to current legal disputes, and not rely on considerations of morality to aid their interpretation.
-In a famous 1989 law-review article, Scalia argued that originalism’s main virtue was that it helped judges avoid the “main danger in judicial interpretation of the Constitution” of mistaking “their own predilections for the law.”
+In a famous 1989 law-review article, Scalia argued that originalism’s main virtue was that it helped judges avoid the “main danger in judicial interpretation of the Constitution” — that is, mistaking “their own predilections for the law.”

 Originalists have been notably scathing about the Warren court’s identification of a “right to privacy,” for example — supposedly implied by other constitutional provisions — which led, first, to the striking down of a state ban on contraception and, later, to the rejection of laws banning abortion.
 This, they said, was a classic case of the imposition of modern “predilections” onto a text that was silent on these questions.